Does Physical Therapy Increase Settlement?Trusted Content

+When it comes to maximizing accident settlement amounts, an experienced personal injury team with a proven track record is your best asset.
 The Florida car accident lawyers of Abrahamson & Uiterwyk fight to get our wrongfully injured clients the justice and financial compensation they deserve.
 We offer a free consultation for injury accident victims to help provide you with the information you need regarding the potential value of your car accident physical therapy settlement.

 How Much Is the Average Car Accident Physical Therapy Settlement?

 Every injury accident victim’s injuries and experiences are unique.
 For this reason, we cannot accurately estimate any average car accident settlement—with physical therapy or without.
 Settlements typically include compensation for all the victim’s economic and non-economic damages.
 Economic damages include medical treatment, testing, physical therapy, prescription medications, and related services.
 These damages are easy to document and establish a value for.
 It is typically safe to conclude that any claim involving physical therapy will have a higher value than one that does not include those services.
 Noneconomic damages for things like pain and suffering may also be higher where extensive physical therapy is involved.